Meet Neal Matarazzo

 Neal Matarazzo is a Film, Television and Stage Actor, as well as an in-demand Acting Teacher and Private Coach.

-His Feature Film credits include Free Willy 2, Contact, Domino, Murder By Numbers, Desperate Measures, and The Clique.
-His latest project is the soon-to-be-released Coming Up Roses, where he stars opposite Bernadette Peters.
+His Feature Film credits include Free Willy 2, Contact, Domino, Murder By Numbers, Desperate Measures, The Clique, and Coming Up Roses, where he stars opposite Bernadette Peters.

-On television his recurring role on Steven Bochco’s critically acclaimed police drama Brooklyn South, led to guest starring roles on The Blacklist, Boardwalk Empire, Law & Order: SVU, Damages, 24, Boston Legal, White Collar, Ghost Whisperer, among many others.
-You can see all of Neal’s credits at www.nealmatarazzo.com.
+On television his recurring role on Steven Bochco’s critically acclaimed police drama Brooklyn South led to guest starring roles on Homeland, House of Cards, Blindspot, Person of Interest, The Blacklist, Blue Bloods, Boardwalk Empire, Law & Order: SVU, Damages, 24, Boston Legal, White Collar and Ghost Whisperer, among many others.
+You can see all of Neal’s credits at www.imdb.com.

 All this from a guy who grew up in New Jersey going to movies and Broadway shows, watching TV with his family and thinking, “I can do that!”